jkeveren/guidelines/readme.txt

 - The doulble newline seperates it from the title or preceeding section.
 - A section may consist of multiple subsections but not just one subsection.
+- A section may have multiple forms of content, including text, lists and subsections.
+- Subsections should generally be the last content in a section.

 Subsections
 - Consists of: a single newline, title then the content of the section.